ibm-cloud-docs/resiliency/services/template.md

 ## Customer Disaster Recovery - DR
 {: #template-customer-disaster-recovery-dr}

-Things to cover in the sections below
+TODO REMOVE: Things to cover in the sections below
 - Customer recover from zonal failure. could be detailed like VPC block storage, or could be just a note like ICD - see HA above
 - Customer recover from regional failure
 - Customer recover from service failure may be same as regional failure